cdalizadeh/SimpleIpc/README.md

     }
 }
 ```
-SimpleIpc exposes data received on the Subscriber as a Reactive X Observable.
+SimpleIpc exposes data received on the Subscriber as a ReactiveX Observable.
 The server makes use of Reactive X internally to messages and connections.

 To try SimpleIpc for yourself:
 1. Clone the repository